apollographql/apollo-tooling/packages/apollo/README.md

   --endpoint=endpoint        The URL for the CLI use to introspect your
                              service

-  --header=header            Additional header to send to server for
+  --header=header            Additional header to send during
-                             introspectionQuery.
-May be used multiple
+                             introspection.
+May be used multiple times to add multiple headers.
+NOTE: The `--endpoint`
-                             times to add multiple headers.
-NOTE: The `--endpoint` flag is REQUIRED if using the `--header` flag.
+                             flag is REQUIRED if using the `--header` flag.

   --key=key                  The API key to use for authentication to
                              Apollo Graph Manager